 What happens if I get in an Accident While Driving for Uber?

-Driving for Uber in New Orleans can be a convenient way to earn income, but accidents raise serious legal and insurance questions.
-If you’re injured while working as a rideshare driver, it’s essential to understand your rights and responsibilities.
-At Cueria Law Injury Lawyers, we help Uber drivers and other rideshare workers navigate the complex aftermath of an accident with clarity and confidence.
+At Cueria Law | New Orleans Injury Attorneys, we help Uber drivers and other rideshare workers navigate the complex aftermath of an accident with clarity and confidence.

 Am I Covered by Insurance While Driving for Uber?